 - Free shipping: This process takes longer.
 It takes within 20-30days when using the free shipping method to have your goods delivered.

-It is best to calculate the cost of deliveries along with the products, depending on your choice of goods, and it is left to you to choose the best option of delivery for your goods.
+Additionally, it is best to calculate the cost of deliveries along with the products, depending on your choice of goods, and it is left to you to choose the best option of delivery for your goods.

 Goods delivery is why a physical location of where you want the goods delivered is necessary.
 The physical location is the address where your goods will be given.
 You’ll be contacted in other to ensure that your goods get to you.

-That’s all there is to the mini importation business in Nigeria.
+Basically, that’s all there is to the mini importation business in Nigeria.
 You should carry out due diligence if you start your mini importation business today.